IGM-202-2225/project-2-meaton96/README.md

 #### State Transistions

-- NYI
+- All dinosaurs will flee the player for 10 seconds if they are near enough when the player shoots their gun (unless this agent is currently in pursuit of the player)

 ## Flyer
 A large slow flying dinosaur

 ### Wander
-Default and only current state (v0.0.3).
+Default and only current state.
 The agent wanders around the sky randomly

 #### Steering Behaviours